 The Scottsboro trial outcome was finally decided.
 In the interim though the Scottsboro Boys had spent years in prison while all the legal wrangling occurred.
 Eventually they were all released and pardoned.

 The Scottsboro Boys Museum was opened in 2010 and has random opening hours.
-Call ahead to make sure it is open.
+Call ahead to make sure it is open but it is one of the worthwhile things to do in Scottsboro.

 Jackson County Park

-Jackson County Park is located on the shores of Lake Guntersville, Alabama’s largest lake with thousands of acres available for boating, fishing and watersport activities.
+Jackson County Park is located on the shores of Lake Guntersville, Alabama’s largest lake.
+In terms of things to do near Scottsboro AL, you can’t beat the thousands of acres available for boating, fishing and watersport activities.
 Lake Guntersville was created by a dam of the Tennessee River in 1938 to protect the area against flooding and to provide hydroelectricity.

 You can rent kayaks and stand up paddle boards as well as motorboats.
 KC’s BBQ is the onsite restaurant.